LilTiger/brainstorm/README.md

 ## Training a segmentation network
 You may train a segmentation model by specifying the GPU ID and dataset name.
 ```
-python main.py seg --gpu 0 --data mri-100unlabeled
+python main.py seg --gpu 0 --data mri-100unlabeled --aug_tm
 ```
 Again, results will be placed under `experiments/`.

 You can use additional flags:
 * `--aug_rand` will apply random augmentation to each training example consisting of a random smooth deformation and a random global multiplicative intensity factor.
-* `--aug_sas` will pseudo-label any unlabeled examples in the training set using the specified spatial registration model.
+* `--aug_sas` will  any unlabeled examples in the training set using the specified spatial registration model.
 * `--aug_tm` will synthesize training examples using our method.

 If you wish to use `--aug_sas` or `--aug_tm`, it is important to specify the spatial and appearance transform models to use in